Tucker Reed: Activism and self-advocacy

 In 2013, Reed aided students at multiple institutions in filing Office for Civil Rights complaints against their colleges.
-In September 2013, Reed was recognized for her activism by the Veteran Feminists of America when she was awarded the Lucy Burns Challenger Award at the organization's 20th anniversary celebration.
-Reed received her honor alongside feminist icons such as attorney Gloria Allred, singer-songwriter June Millington and Grammy Award-winner Helen Reddy.

 Reed helped to organize college students in support of women's rights and to raise public awareness about the issue of gendered violence, appearing on CNN, CBS, NBC, HuffPost Live and other news programs.
 Reed founded the Student Coalition Against Rape (SCAR), originally a sub-org at the University of Southern California and now a national organization.
 Reed has stated her hope "that, ultimately, sexual aggression will become as socially unacceptable as smoking in a crowded room."

 Since late 2012, Reed has blogged for xoJane.com and the Huffington Post, and written for Cosmopolitan magazine.

 Murder and drug charges

 On July 26, 2016, Reed was arrested in connection with the fatal shooting of her 63-year-old maternal uncle, Shane Patrick Moore; this occurred at his parents' home in Applegate, Oregon.
 On July 29, 2016, Reed was indicted on charges of first and second degree manslaughter by a grand jury.
 Reed's bail was set at $200,000.
 When approached by the press, Reed's mother, Kelly Moore, said her daughter was protecting her against the uncle.

 On September 5, 2018, Reed also faced a charge of 2nd degree murder atop felony counts of first- and second- degree manslaughter of her uncle based on "some new evidence" that had surfaced, according to Deputy District Attorney Marco Boccato, who prosecuted the case with District Attorney Beth Heckert.

 In January 2020, Reed faced charges of supplying contraband and unlawfully possessing heroin in jail.
 She was housed at Jackson County Jail at the time.

 On May 27, 2020, Reed pleaded guilty to a charge of second degree manslaughter in the death of her uncle.
 She was sentenced to six years, three months in prison.
 As terms of the plea deal, the charges of first degree manslaughter and second degree murder were dropped.
 She is incarcerated at Coffee Creek Correctional Facility in Wilsonville.
 In January 2021, Reed filed a malpractice lawsuit against her defense attorney alleging he failed to adequately represent her and caused her to accept a false plea deal that was not voluntary.
 The lawsuit was dismissed by the court in May 2021.

 In October 2020, Dateline NBC introduced a podcast about Reed's killing of her uncle, entitled "Killer Role".

 The following year, Snapped aired an episode that profiled the case.

-According to NBC documentary she was released November 2024.
+According to the NBC documentary, she was released in November 2024.